IOCCC image by Matt Zucker

 The actual award category list will vary depending on the types of submissions we receive.
 A typical category list might be:

 We do not limit ourselves to this list.
-For example, a few entries are so good/bad that they are declared winners at the start of the final round.
+For example, a few submissions are so good/bad that they are declared winners at the start of the final round.
 We will invent awards categories for them, if necessary.

 Sometimes a final round submission is good enough to win, but is beat out by a similar, but slightly better submission.
 For this reason, it is sometimes worthwhile to resubmit an improved version of a submission that failed to win in a previous year, the next year.
 This assumes, of course, that the submission is worth improving in the first place!

-Over the years, more than one IOCCC judge has been known to bribe another IOCCC judge into voting for a winning entry by offering a bit of high quality chocolate, or other fun item.
+Over the years, more than one IOCCC judge has been known to bribe another IOCCC judge into voting for a winning submissions by offering a bit of high quality chocolate, or other fun item.

 One should NOT attempt to bribe an IOCCC judge, unless you are an IOCCC judge, because bribing an IOCCC judge by a non-judge has been shown to NOT be effective when the person attempting the bribe is made known to the IOCCC judges (i.e., they are not anonymous) AND/OR the bribe is otherwise associated with a submission to the IOCCC.